 - Does the design fall in line with the overall look and feel of the page?

-- Is there plenty of whitespace before and after the H1 tag so that text isn’t running together?
+- Is there plenty of whitespace before and after it so that text isn’t running together?

-Let’s take another look at the “How to Use Amazon Product Ads to Drive Sales” article.
+Let’s take another look at “The Ultimate Guide to Amazon Advertising” article.